Security

 and[ARGUMENTS_HERE]

-with the path to the script and the arguments to run it with. -
+with the path to your script and any arguments you want to pass to it. -

-As the script runs, any requires to potentially dangerous modules will require your approval before continuing and any invocations to methods within approved modules will be logged.
+As the script runs, any attempts to access potentially dangerous modules will require your approval before continuing.
+Any method calls within approved modules will be logged.

-Additionally, the output of the sandbox script and the script being run will be separated.
+The output from the sandbox script and the script being run will be clearly separated, so you can see what’s happening.